legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 swapon /dev/<swap-partition>
 ```

 Now, we're ready to bootstrap the system and finish up our installation.
 We'll start by running `pacstrap` and installing some base system utilities.
 Remember to also install the microcode update for your processor, either `intel-ucode` or `amd-ucode`.
 The other tools listed are needed for our installation.
+You can also choose to use another kernel[^2].
+If you're not sure about that, you should just use the `linux` kernel.

 ```
 pacstrap -K /mnt base linux linux-firmware <microcode> base-devel nano networkmanager